 Fifteen tools or three, though, a point that bears repeating: Applicators, especially sponges, must be clean -- soap and water after every use or pick a fresh one from a disposable set.
 If you're blending bacteria onto your face along with your cover-up, you're better off going bare.

-For more information on cosmetics, beauty and style, check out the links on the next page.
+For more information on cosmetics, beauty and style, check out the links below.